bbohosyan/dpp/README.md

 # Falcon.io

-Technology stack : Kafka, Postgresql, WebSocket, Stomp.js
+Technology stack : Kafka, MongoDB, Docker, Kafka

 # Installations
 Before you can build this project, you must install and configure the following dependencies on your machine: